What is the Deferred Tuition Payment Plan?

 Deferred Tuition Payment Plan Terms and Conditions

-- A $30 non-refundable processing fee and a 25 percent down payment must be paid by cash, check or credit card and cannot be charged to any type of scholarship, sponsorship or financial aid.
-Students that have appealed their financial aid termination and are awaiting the determination may initiate a payment plan with a 25 percent down payment and the $30 processing fee.
+2. A $50 non-refundable processing fee and a 25 percent down payment must be paid through Nelnet and cannot be charged to any type of scholarship, sponsorship or financial aid.
+Students that have appealed their financial aid termination and are awaiting the determination may initiate a payment plan with a 25 percent down payment and the $50 processing fee.

-- The payment plan is for tuition and fees only.
-It cannot be used for books or other expenses.
+3. The payment plan is for tuition, fees, and Ready for Success charges only.
+It cannot be used for additional bookstore purchases or other expenses.

-- If an account becomes delinquent, it will be placed on hold status.
-Registration will not be allowed; future classes already registered will be dropped; and transcripts and diplomas will not be issued.
+6. If an account becomes delinquent, it will be placed on hold status.
+Registration will not be allowed; and transcripts and diplomas will not be issued.

 7. Delinquent accounts become subject to the collection procedures utilized by the College.
 This may include submission to a collection agency and/or the South Carolina Department of Revenue.
 Delinquencies may be reported to the major credit bureaus.
 Any collection costs incurred will be added to the account balance.

 8. After notification of a financial aid award, students should check with the payment plan Administrator to be sure their account is paid in full before discontinuing payments.

 9. Refunds of tuition and fees are per College Policy located on the Aiken Technical College website: www.atc.edu.
 Refunds and applicable state financial aid will first be used to repay any outstanding balance due.
 Federal refunds will be refunded to the student who must then pay any outstanding balances.